muhammadfarhan720/OnChip_SNN_Accelerator_Edge/README.md

   - **Readout Layer**:
     - Contains 2 output neurons
     - Each neuron includes a **supervised learning engine** for on-chip training
+    - For a given sample spike train, whichever of the readout neuron spikes most frequently, that associated target label is chosen

 ## Functions